poolborges/unicenta-pos/unicenta-installer/installer/README_Locales.txt

 Please refer to Locales Guide for installation details.

-KrOS POS v4.5 is delivered with support for 15 languages.
+uniCenta oPOS v4.5 is delivered with support for 15 languages.

 Full translations provided by uniCenta include:
 English UK - the default language set.